wunderwuzzi23/blog/content/posts/2022/machine-learning-attack-series-injecting-code-pickle-files.md

 Of course, this can occur inside other tools and MLOps pipelines, compromising systems and data.

-The risks of Google Colab exploits is discussed in great detail in this post called [Careful Who You Colab With](https://medium.com/mlearning-ai/careful-who-you-colab-with-fa8001f933e7) by 4n7m4n.
-Take a look.

 ## Checking for safety

 `fickling` also has commands built-in to explore and check pickle files for backdoors.